cosmosinnovate/node-api/README.md

     this.saving = 0;
   }

+  setIntitialAmount(amount) {
     /// Add initial amount
-  /// Banks usually starts an accont minimal $200 - 500 (if you are /// rich then cool beans) setIntitialAmount() { }
+    /// Banks usually starts an account minimal $200 - 500 (if you are /// rich then cool beans)
+    /// Checking accountType = Checking | saving
+  }

+  transfer(amount, accountType) {
-  /// Move money from one account to another transfer(amount, accountType) {}
+    /// Move money from one account to another
+  }

+  deposit(amount, accountType) {
-  /// Add money to any account you would like deposit(amount, accountType) {}
+    /// Add money to any account you would like
+  }

+  balance(accountType) {
     /// Check your balance
-  balance(accountType) {}
+  }
 }

 ```